kaltura/nginx-vod-module/README.md

 	an empty captions file (useful in case only some videos in a playlist have captions)

 Optional fields:
+* `sourceType` - sets the interface that should be used to read the MP4 file, allowed values are:
+	`file` and `http`.
+By default, the module uses `http` if `vod_remote_upstream_location` is set, and `file` otherwise.
 * `tracks` - a string that specifies the tracks that should be used, the default is "v1-a1", which means the first video track and the first audio track
 * `clipFrom` - an integer that specifies an offset in milliseconds, from the beginning of the media file, from which to start loading frames
-* `encryptionKey` - a base64 encoded string containing the key (128 bit) that should be used to decrypt the media file.
+* `encryptionKey` - a base64 encoded string containing the key (128/192/256 bit) that should be used to decrypt the file.
+* `encryptionIv` - a base64 encoded string containing the iv (128 bit) that should be used to decrypt the file.
+* `encryptionScheme` - the encryption scheme that was used to encrypt the file.
+Currently, only two schemes are supported - `cenc` for MP4 files, `aes-cbc` for caption files.

 #### Rate filter clip

 Mandatory fields: